 Modified Ura-nage, Torture Rack

-The Old Devils Are At It AgainCutting the page is out of the question.
+Son, You Gotta Take It On The ChinCutting the page is out of the question.
 It has nearly 9000 inbounds.
 A Special Efforts cleanup may be necessary, but outright cutting it, not so much.

 The Final ECW ChampionThus at least 9000 views who hit a problem page and get the wrong idea about the website.
 If you've established a problem page, a page that has little to do with the all that stuff stated on the homepages, not even one problem page but two of them, then those inbounds are not a good thing.
 If they were to Fight Scene, Giant Swimmer, Shaped Like Itself-then we'd be talking special efforts misuse cleanup/adding sub pages/rewording to make it more distinct from something else.
 These are opinion pages, which aren't really wanted by us in the first place, further more they are repeat effort clean up problem pages, if all you can say about a problem page is that it has in bounds then those in bounds are not a good thing, otherwise we'd still have Fetish Fuel.
 Now maybe we could talk a fix along "Not Making This Up" Disclaimer but we've already tried that with complete monster and failed.
 Cutting is definitely an option for both.